DadaLittleOne/Imam-Detector/README.md

 # Imam Detector

- Detecs if a person is an Imam based on his characteristics
+Detects if a person is an Imam based on his characteristics

+I have no idea what I'm doing